- HOW IT WORKS

 Even if you’re a seasoned traveler, there are always things you wish you’d known before you arrived to your destination.
 Each country has its own little quirks and eccentricities that are common knowledge to locals but may be news to first-time travelers.
 Here are just a few things you may wish you’d known before coming to Peru:

 Unfortunately, Peru is one of the world leaders in counterfeiting money, with bogus versions of both the local currency of nuevo soles and foreign currencies such as the dollar or the euro being produced here.
-As such, it’s very important to learn how to identify false bills to protect yourself from being taken advantage of.
+As such, here are the details to look for:

 Peru is one of the best countries in the world for travelers: with its incredibly diverse variety of natural wonders and its world-famous cultural and historical sights, there is something here for virtually everyone.
 Because it has so much to offer, many people who come to Peru are a bit overwhelmed with their options.
 It can definitely be tempting to rush from place to place in an attempt to see everything.
 It’s worth bearing in mind that it’s totally impossible to see every amazing thing that this country has to offer in one short trip–an entire lifetime may not even be enough!
 With that in mind, the best idea is to spend a good amount of time in each destination and truly get to know it before moving on to the next.